-The design of noise abatement must be consistent with the guidance and requirements in the Caltrans Highway Design Manual.
-Guidance also can be found in the Project Development Procedures Manual (Chapter 30).
-In addition, 23CFR722 now requires that an acoustical design goal be applied to all noise abatement.
-Caltrans' acoustical design goal is that a barrier must provide at least 7 dB of noise reduction at one or more benefited receptors.
-This design goal applies to any receptor and is not limited to impacted receptors.
+23CFR722 requires that an acoustical design goal be applied to all noise abatement.
+Caltrans' acoustical design goal is that a barrier must provide at least 7 dB of noise reduction at a benefited receptor.
+This design goal applies to any benefited receptor and is not limited to impacted receptors.

-Other Abatement Considerations
+4.5.4 Other Abatement Considerations